Catalyst Grant

 Full Proposal Stage

 If a team is invited to submit a full proposal, they will be able to resume work on the submitted LOI.
-Two changes to the form will occur.
-First, the following sections will have their word counts increased:
+Three changes to the form will occur.

 • Rationale, Objectives, & Goals (350)